Epic Edinburgh: 16 Can’t-Miss Things to Do in Scotland’s Sensational Capital City

 To explore the lighter side of haunted Edinburgh, hop aboard the Edinburgh Ghost Bus Tour.
 The tour hits some of the most haunted locations in Edinburgh, including Greyfriars Kirkyard and the Royal Mile.
 It’s surely the most humorous way to learn about the city’s murderous history from grave robbers to plague victims.

-Led by a classically-trained actor/guide dressed as a medieval executioner (naturally), this one is a killer night out for adults and kids alike.
+Led by a classically trained actor/guide dressed as a medieval executioner (naturally), this one is a killer night out for adults and kids alike.

 Sidebar: When our adult kids suddenly decided we should do this after spotting the bus parked near Lawnmarket, I thought it would be stupid.
 I was wrong, it was actually a lot of fun.
 What do I know? (they made me write this).